jonkensta/ibp-server/docs/zeropi/readme.md

 // recommended usb to serial cable type

-// pins
+// pins, reboot

-look at messages: dmesg -T --follow
+// look for usb device with dmesg -T --follow

 // picocom package and settings